-If your business is one that includes teaching, lessons, tutorials or examples of how to do things, screen capture videos can be an incredibly powerful communication tool in your business.
+If your business includes teaching, lessons, tutorials or examples of how to do things, screen capture videos can be an incredibly powerful communication tool in your business.

-There are several different software options that will allow you to record video right from your computer screen.
+Several different software options will allow you to record video right from your computer screen.
 These videos can be extremely helpful to your prospects and/or existing clients.
-Some of the most popular videos I’ve ever made for this blog have been screen capture videos like this, this and this.
+Some of the most popular videos I've ever made for this blog have been screen capture videos like this, this and this.

 I've been using Camtasia to record videos like this since 2010 and it's a GREAT way to get the job done.
 There are several other options out there too (some of which are free)… but as with anything, you get what you pay for.

-If you’re going to talk along with your videos (which I’ve found can add a lot to the viewer experience) – you’ll want to have a nice microphone to narrate your videos.
-I’ve tested several mics over the years and I think the Audio-Technica ATR2100-USB is the best option for under $100 (note: this is the exact mic I used for all of the screen capture videos on my YouTube Channel prior to 2015).
+If you're going to talk along with your videos (which I've found can add a lot to the viewer experience) – you'll want to have a nice microphone to narrate your videos.
+The Audio-Technica AT2005 USB Mic is a great option for under $100.

-The Rode NTG3 is what I use now and it’s awesome, but it’s also quite a bit more expensive – and in my opinion, for most purposes, the quality isn’t that much better than the ATR2100.
+The Rode NTG3 is what I use now, and it's awesome, but it's also quite a bit more expensive.
+In my opinion, for most purposes, the quality isn't that much better than the AT2005.